GOFIRST-Robotics/Lunabotics/README.md

-# LUNABOTICS-2023
+# Lunabotics-2024

-The official NASA RMC 2023 repository for LUNABOTICS team, a segment of University of Minnesota Robotics.
+The official NASA Lunabotics 2024 repository for University of Minnesota Robotics.

 We started developing on the Nvidia Jetson TX2 (running Ubuntu 18.04 and ROS 2 Eloquent) but eventually switched over to the newer Nvidia Jetson Orin Nano (running Ubuntu 20.04 and ROS 2 Foxy)